+Member-installed renewable generation, also known as net metering, allows a member to install and use certain types of renewable generation to offset monthly usage and sell excess power to their electric utility.
 The Regulatory Commission of Alaska's net metering regulations became effective in 2010.
-Net metering allows a member to install and use certain types of renewable generation to offset monthly usage and sell excess power to their electric utility.

 Are you interested in installing solar panels or other renewable generation at your locations?
 If yes, follow the steps below: